Amiatina

 The Amiatina or Asino dell'Amiata is a breed of donkey from Tuscany in central Italy.
 It is particularly associated with Monte Amiata in the provinces of Siena and Grosseto, but is distributed throughout Tuscany.
 There are also populations in Liguria and in Campania.
 It is one of the eight autochthonous donkey breeds of limited distribution recognised by the Ministero delle Politiche Agricole Alimentari e Forestali, the Italian ministry of agriculture and forestry.

 History

 The Amiatina was numerous in the early part of the twentieth century; before the Second World War the population in the provinces of Grosseto and Perugia alone was over 8000.
 In the years following the War it came close to extinction.
 From 1956 the Deposito Stalloni (later the Istituto di Incremento Ippico) of Pisa selectively bred it in the province of Grosseto.
 A breeders' association was founded in 1993.
 In 1995 the registered population was 89.
 In 2006 the total number registered was 1082, of which about 60% were in Tuscany.
-The Amiatina was listed as "endangered" by the FAO in 2007.
+The Amiatina was listed as "endangered" by the Food and Agriculture Organization of the United Nations in 2007.